 Leading goalscorer – Gerhard Borchert

-1957 NSL leading goalscorer Gerhard Borchert repeated his perfomance in the 1958 season.
-In the 1958 season Gerhard scored 39 goals.
+1957 NSL leading goalscorer Gerhard Borchert repeated as the leading goalscorer in the 1958 season with 39 goals.

 Leading goalkeeper – Ted Piskozub

 Polish White Eagles goalkeeper Ted Piskozub was voted as the best goalkeeper in the 1958 National Soccer League season.
 He was awarded a trophy sponsored by Labatts at the NSL banquet at the King Edward Hotel in December 1958.